dariopedroniDEV/PartOfDayTTS/README.md

 **To do:**
 - Basic GUI for settings such as language and voice notification
-- Voice notification when a new hour comes
+- Voice notification when a new hour comes (Maybe even each half hour or quarter?)
 - Animal Crossing music?
 Just a fun idea!